 Eau Claire Area Improvements construction and detours

-Please note: the schedule is subject to change depending on factors such as complexity, weather, supply chain, and access.
+* Please note: the anticipated schedule is subject to change depending on factors such as complexity, weather, supply chain, and access.

 Pathway Closures and Detours:

-- The 3 Avenue walking and wheeling improvements (detour) between 8 Street S.W. and Center Street is now open.
+- The 3 Avenue walking and wheeling improvements (detour) is a dedicated detour between 8 Street S.W. and 1 Street S.E.

-- The existing RiverWalk pathway and bike path will remain open from Reconciliation Bridge to 1 Street S.E. with localized detours around the project area and fencing.
+- You can expect to see localized detours around the project area.
 Please travel carefully as the pathway widths and detours will vary to accommodate construction.

 Getting around Eau Claire

 The City of Calgary is looking at the transportation network in and around Eau Claire to understand where people need to go and how we can make it easier, safer, and more accessible for everyone, whether you travel by foot, bike, bus or car.

 Eau Claire is already a very walkable neighbourhood, with good connections to top destinations like the shops and restaurants.
 RiverWalk and its pathway network make it easy to connect to neighbouring communities like East Village, Chinatown, Downtown West, Sunnyside, and Beltline.